Mrbt0907/Weather2-Remastered/README.md

 - Requires MrCrayfish's Vehicle Mod
 - Requires Obfuscate
 - Requires Coroutil
-- Place these mods in the lib folder (Create the folder in your project folder if it doesn't exist)
+- Place these mods in the libs folder (Create the folder in your project folder if it doesn't exist)
 - run "gradlew setupDecompWorkspace eclipse"

 ## Supported Mods